 With no parking at the ground and limited spaces in among the resident schemes near to the venue, your chances of getting a spot super close are not good.
 But you don’t have to venture too far for options.
 These include the King William Street NCP or one of the car parks located off Western Way (Parr Street, Belmont; Belgrave Road and Bampfylde Street; and the Triangle).
 Each of these are 10 minutes’ walk from the ground tops.

 Services to: LONDON PADDINGTON (FGW), LONDON WATERLOO (SWT)

-The ground is only 0.5 miles from Exeter Central but many of the trains will not stop here but at St. Davids only, and you will need to change to get to Central.
-This is no real hassle though, as the trip between the two is only 3 minutes long, and run every 15-20 minutes.
+The ground is only half a mile from Exeter Central.
+But many of the trains won’t stop here; using St. Davids only.
+So, you’ll need to change to get to Central.
+This is no real hassle though; the trip between the two being only 3 minutes and running every 15-20 minutes.

-If changing at St Davids then you can get a direct train to St James’ Park (Exmouth line), as there are tie-ins with the train companies so there are trains on match days stopping there at times suitable for the match.
+If changing at St Davids, you can then get a direct train to St James’ Park (Exmouth line).
+There are tie-ins with train companies so there are services on matchdays stopping there at times suitable for the match.

 Exit from the rear of Exeter Central and turn right in New North road, before taking the left hand turn into Longbrook Street.
-Pass the Black Horse pub on the left, and at the grass triangle verge right and then right again into York Road, turning left at the school into Well Street.
+Pass the Black Horse pub on the left, and – at the grass triangle verge – go right.
+It’s then right again into York Road; turning left at the school into Well Street.

 When arriving at the ground, go right to get to the away terrace (St James’ Road) or keep going ahead for the seats.
 Our thanks to Oliver South for information.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.